 Docket No. CP21-498-000

-The staff of the Federal Energy Regulatory Commission (Commission) has prepared a draft environmental impact statement (DEIS) for the Virginia Electrification Project (Project).
+The staff of the Federal Energy Regulatory Commission (FERC or Commission) has prepared a final environmental impact statement (EIS) for the Virginia Electrification Project (Project).

 The Project would consist of the following facilities all located in Virginia:

 - installation of one zero emission electric motor compressor unit at the Boswell Tavern Compressor Station located in Louisa County;

 - facility modifications to the Boswells Tavern Point of Receipt (POR) located in Louisa County to increase capacity;